azharxkhan/PathFindingAlgo/README.md

 ### Dijkstra Algorithm
 - Finds the shortest path from the start to all other points in the grid.
 Unlike A*, it doesn’t use heuristics, so it explores more paths.

+### Flood Fill Algorithm
+- A region-filling algorithm that starts at a given point and spreads to all reachable, connected points.
+It doesn’t focus on finding the shortest path but instead explores an entire region.

 ## How the Maze Was Created

 The maze was originally hand-drawn on graph paper, and the drawing was then translated into a grid format where: